© 2021 Wayne Health. All rights reserved.

 The MS Clinic coordinates comprehensive multidisciplinary care for thousands of patients.
 We also coordinate care with the services offered to MS patients by the National MS Society.

-Multiple sclerosis, also called MS, is a disease that can affect the brain, spinal cord, and nerves to the eyes.
-MS can cause problems with muscle control and strength, vision, balance, feeling, and thinking.
-Whatever your symptoms are, taking medicine correctly and following your doctor’s advice for home care can help you maintain your quality of life.
+Multiple sclerosis, also called MS, is a disease that can affect the brain, spinal cord and nerves to the eyes.
+MS can cause problems with muscle control and strength, vision, balance, feeling and thinking.
+Whatever your symptoms, taking medicine correctly and following your doctor’s advice for home care can help you maintain your quality of life.

 Common early symptoms of MS include: